Is getting a date is easier if you're popular?

 According to an Indiana University study, you're considerably more appealing to suitors if the suitors think you're popular.
 So, if you've ever thought you're more attractive to the opposite sex when your S.O. is around, it isn't in your imagination.
 You are.

 Researchers videotaped a slew of speed daters and then presented the tapes to 40 women and 40 men.
 Overwhelmingly, they found that if the speed dater was adequately charming their date and the person sitting opposite was interested, those viewing had a higher opinion of the dater in the hot seat.
 Yet if conversation was awkward, or the person on the receiving end seemed bored, viewers tended to rate them as less attractive.
-The scientists also estimate looks matter most when it comes to the competition.
-If men viewed the other guys wooing the potential girl as handsome, it kicked in some evolutionary competitive streak making her more desirable.
-The same for women, but honestly, that isn't shocking.
-Us ladies assess and obsessively place each other on physical todem poles.
-Speed Dating Dos and Don'ts
+Scientists also estimate looks matter most when it comes to dating competition.
+If men viewed the other guys wooing the potential girl as handsome, it kicked in some evolutionary competitive streak that made her more desirable.
+The same went for women.
+But that's not shocking—we're constantly comparing ourselves to others!